 - White Tongue

-In most cases, if you have some ailments, the symptoms of your disease would get worse after you have performed oil pulling for some time.
-Do not be alarmed by the worsening of the symptoms of your disease since this is an indication that your body is responding to the oil pulling treatment.
+In most cases, the symptoms of your ailment will get worse after you have performed oil pulling with coconut oil for some time.
+Do not be alarmed by the worsening of the symptoms since this is an indication that your body is responding to the oil pulling.
 Continue doing oil pulling until all symptoms are finally gone.

 Oil pulling during pregnancy and while breastfeeding is safe according to Dr. Karach however, I personally would discuss this with your doctor.
 While you are spitting the toxins out immediately, your body will still be in a general state of detox.
 This may or may not have an effect on your baby.

 Still not sure about oil pulling with coconut oil?